sculptures • permaculture • primitive technology • kayaking • links • index • about

 www.gossamergear.com

-Caring for sil-nylon tents:
+Caring for sil-nylon and DCF tents:

 • Before setting up, clear area of sharp objects including sticks, pine cones & rocks.
 This is particularly important where your body weight will be.
 Sand is good but makes for a mess being that silicone attracts it.